-New York, April 15 .- Excited bidding has resulted in some unusually high has resulted in some unusually high prices for curios at Christie's, according to a Herald dispatch from London.
-The sale was attended by a large crowd, in-cluding many well known dealers in England.
-France and America.
-A superb oid Chinese oviform vase enamelled in silver with birds and flowers sold for \$19,300.
+New York, April 15 .- Excited bidding has resulted in some unusually high prices for curios at Christie's, according prices for curios at Christie's, according to a Herald dispatch from London.
+The sale was attended by a large crowd, in-cluding many well known dealers in England, France and America.
+A superb old Chinese oviform vase enamelied in silver with birds and flowers sold for \$10,300.
 A magnificent old Sevres oviform vase and cover, the companion of which is in the royal collection at Buck-ingham palace, was bid up to \$21,000, at which figure it was sold.
-The pro-cious article stands only 16% inches high, and was made in 1763.
+The pra-cious article stands only 16% inches high, and was made in 1763. resented.
+The minister pointed out to the dele-gatiou the impossibility of elaborating in a moment legislation of such weighty and far-reaching character.
+He de-clared that the energy with which the commission is working gavent the right to demand sufficient time for the pro-posed laws and said that industrial dis-turbances such as have occurred ham-per listead of furthering the work.
+The interview with the minister of finance, lasting an hour and a half, is The interview with the minister of finance, lasting an hour and a half, is another indication of the general con-ciliatory spirit of the government.
+The evident desire to cure, wherever pos-sible, the maladies of the empire is manifested by the peasant commission, the Finnish and Polish concessions and the establishment of the Bouligan com-mission.
+The government throughout days' time in which releases might be drawn and signed by all parties.
+"The daughter has agreed to drop, the prosecution, the payment of \$100, 000 having been accepted in full settlement." said her attorney, when the case was called.
+The \$100,000 was paid by Dr. V. C. Price, one of Laing's bondsmen.

 Suit Against Laing Dismissed.

-Chicago, April 15 .- The embezzlement charges against Cuthbert Laing, for alcharges against cuthert Lang, or at leged conversion of the \$433,000 estate of his daughter, Mrs. Adelaide Laing McComb, have been dismissed.
-Attor-neys for Robert C. Burkholder, who signed the complaint, appeared and agreed to the dismissal, asking five days' time in which releases might be drawn and signed by all parties. drawn and signed by all parties, "The daughter has agreed to drop the prosecution, the payment of \$100,-000 having been accepted in full settle-ment," said her attorney, when the case was called.
-The \$100,000 was paid by Dr. V. C. Price, one of Laing's bondsmen.
+Chicago, April 15 .- The embezzlement charges against Cuthbert Laing, for alleged conversion of the \$439,000 estate of his daughter, Mrs. Adelaide Laing McComb, have been dismissed.
+Attor-neys for Robert C. Burkholder, 'who signed the complaint, appeared and agreed to the dismissal, asking five

 Michigan Defeats Chicago.

 Chicago, April 15 .- The University of Michigan has won the annual intercollegiate debate against the University of Chicago, thereby earning the title of champion of the Central Debating league.

 The question was, "Resolved, that the preservation of the Chinese empire is for the best interests of civilization."
 Michigan had the negative side of the question.

 Garcelon Convicted.

-Butte, Mont., April 15 .- A Miner spcclal from Bozeman says that the jury in the case of George Garcelon charged with the murder of Harry Crowin Jan, 17, last night acturned TRIUMPHANTLY Ambassador Porter Succeeds in Finding the Body of John Paul Jones.
+Butte, Monto April 15 .- A Miner special from Bozeman says that the jury San Francisco, April 15.-It is esti-mated that shipments of flour aggregat-ing 2,000,000 barrels will leave this coast for Japan between now and lune to the

+Ambassador Porter Succeeds in Finding the Body of John Paul Jones.